ABELMATHIOS/Lawyer-Connect/README.md

 Available Routes
 Login Page

+### General Routes

+Route: `/about`
+Provides information about the platform.
+🔹 Action: View About Page

+Route: `/contact`
+Users can find contact details or reach out for support.
+🔹 Action: Contact Us

-Route: `/login`
+Route: `/news`
-Access the login page to authenticate users.
-Register Page
+Displays the latest news and updates.
+🔹 Action: View Latest News

+---

+### User Routes

 Route: `/register`
-New users can register an account here.
+New users can register an account.
+🔹 Action: Register User

+Route: `/login-u`
+Users can log in to their accounts.
-Add User
+🔹 Action: User Login

-Route: `/adduser`
+Route: `/logout-u`
-Admins can add new users to the system.
-Add Team
+Users can log out of their accounts.
+🔹 Action: User Logout

-Route: `/addteam`
+Route: `/dashboard-u`
-Admins can add new members to the legal team.
-Meeting Booking
+Users can access their personal dashboard.
+🔹 Action: Access User Dashboard

-Route: `/bookmeeting`
+Route: `/user-r`
-Clients can book a meeting with a lawyer.
-View Meetings
+View all registered users.
+🔹 Action: View User Registrations

+---

+### Lawyer Routes

+Route: `/attorneys`
+Displays a list of available lawyers.
+🔹 Action: View Lawyers List

+Route: `/attorneys_single`
+View detailed information about a specific lawyer.
+🔹 Action: View Lawyer Details

-Route: `/viewmeetings`
+Route: `/lawyer-r`
-View all scheduled meetings.
+View all registered lawyers.
+🔹 Action: View Lawyer Registrations

+Route: `/login-l`
+Lawyers can log in to their accounts.
+🔹 Action: Lawyer Login

+Route: `/dashboard-l`
+Lawyers can access their personal dashboard.
+🔹 Action: Access Lawyer Dashboard

+### Admin Routes

-Route: `/logout`
+Route: `/admin`
+Restricted access for administrators only.
+🔹 Action: Admin Access

 Log out of the current session.
 Payment Options
 The app integrates with PayPal and Stripe for online payments.
 Once a meeting is scheduled, clients can make payments via these methods.